What are the top Arizona game design programs?

 Graduates of the Applied Studies BA with a Game Studies Emphasis are prepared to pursue positions in the Global Game Industry, as well as Game and Media Journalism, Digital Humanities, New Media Policy, Digital Culture Studies, Entrepreneurship, Finance, and Law.

 Established in 1885, University of Arizona was the first university in the state.
 A land-grant institution, UA opened with just a few students.
 Today, University of Arizona serves approximately 51,135 students, making it one of the state’s largest post-secondary institutions.
 UArizona offers more than 300 undergraduate majors and graduate programs in 150+ areas of study.
 Programs are offered across 20 colleges and nearly two dozen specialized schools.
-University of Arizona is accredited by the by the Higher Learning Commission (HLC).
+University of Arizona is accredited by the Higher Learning Commission (HLC).

 2. University of Advancing Technology, Tempe, Arizona